-The 3.7L makes use of special, multi-hole fuel injectors that mount in the lower intake manifold and spray directly towards the cylinder head intake ports.
-The multi-hole injector design provides better fuel atomization for higher horsepower, improved fuel economy, and better cold weather start-up.
+The 3.7L engine makes use of special, multi-hole fuel injectors that mount in the lower intake manifold and spray directly towards the cylinder head intake ports.
+The multi-hole injector design provides better fuel atomization for higher horsepower, improved fuel efficiency and better cold weather start-up.

 The RL's powertrain control module (PCM) monitors engine functions to determine the best ignition spark timing.
 An engine-block-mounted acoustic detonation/knock sensor "listens" to the engine, and based on this input, the PCM can retard the ignition timing to prevent potentially damaging detonation.
 The 3.7L V-6 has an ignition coil unit for each cylinder that is positioned above each spark plug's access bore.